February 02, 2013

-Denis messing with us at Notre Dame left portal.
+Saint Denis is messing with us at Notre Dame's left portal.

 Upon being beheaded, St. Denis picked up his head and carried it for several miles; all the while preaching a sermon.
 His journey ended at what is now called St. Denis, and a shrine was erected at the spot where he was buried.